 Psychiatric-mental health nurse practitioner is a great profession for anyone who wants to make a difference in people’s lives.
 But how do you know if you’re cut out for it?
 Aside from having an MSN degree with a specialization in Psychiatric-Mental Health Nurse Practitioner, there are some qualities it takes to be successful.
 These include:

-- Patience: To be a good psychiatric nurse practitioner, you need to be a patient person.
+- Patience: To be a good psychiatric nurse practitioner, you must be a patient person.
 You have to allow healing to take its often-slow course.

-- Emotional intelligence: You will need a high level of emotional intelligence, which means you need the ability to understand other people’s emotions and then connect with them on a meaningful level.
+- Emotional intelligence: You will need a high level of emotional intelligence, which means you must have the ability to understand other people’s emotions and then connect with them on a meaningful level.
 If you’ve often been told you have a lot of empathy, you probably have high emotional intelligence.

 - Tolerance: While you don’t have to alter your worldview to be a good psychiatric nurse practitioner, you do have to be tolerant of all kinds of people who have made all kinds of choices.

 - Fortitude: If you work in the mental health field long enough, a patient is likely to direct an outburst at you.
-To last as a psychiatric nurse practitioner you have to be able to endure the verbal abuse you may receive from your patients.
+To succeed as a psychiatric nurse practitioner, you must have the resilience to endure these outbursts and not take them personally.

 - A love of learning: Psychiatric medicine is always evolving.
 To keep up, you have to read journals, attend conferences, and always be on the lookout for new information that pertains to psychiatry and mental health therapy.

-With our Practicum Pledge™, you will benefit from our large network of field sites and preceptors, an additional dedicated Field Placement Team that partners with you to identify a site and preceptor.
+With our Practicum Pledge®, you will benefit from our large network of field sites and preceptors and an additional dedicated Field Placement Team that partners with you to identify a site and preceptor.
 If you’re unable to identify your own nursing practicum site and preceptor after several attempts, we’ll assist in finding you a suitable match (along with additional requirements).